 - Section 2: What tools do we need to cut stainless steel

 - Section 3: How to cut stainless steel?

 - 3.2 Measuring for the cut.

 - 3.3 Cutting the steel.

 - Section 5: What precautions do we need to pay attention to?

 A worker using a saw to cut

 Section 1: About stainless steel

 Stainless steel is a type of steel variant.
 So, it possesses good physical properties.
 Stainless steel consists principally of iron and carbon in a two-alloy system.
-What makes stainless steel diverse in properties is chromium and nickel, which make them corrosion-resistant.
+Chromium and nickel make stainless steel diverse in properties, which makes them corrosion-resistant.

 Corrosion in steel occurs because of the iron present in its composition.
 It is why most manufacturers include other additives to improve their mechanical properties.
-After adding chromium to steel, it forms chromium oxide upon its exposure to air.
-This oxide then forms a defensive surface to keep air and dampness from causing rust, unlike ordinary steel.
+After adding chromium to steel, it forms chromium oxide upon exposure to air.
+Unlike ordinary steel, this oxide forms a defensive surface to keep air and dampness from causing rust.